dustinpfister/blog_posts/_posts/express-next.md

 ## 3 - The user agent header.

 Maybe another good example would be to use an array of functions to preform all of the above, but also attach a special property to a request object that can then be used at a later point to do something deferent depending on the state of some kind of request header.

+For this example I took my array of functions and placed it into its own file and called it all\_requests.js, to which I then intend to use in my main app.js file with the app.all method.
+In this new array of functions I am checking the user agent string of the incoming request and using that to set a platform property of the request object.

 ```js
 let path = require('path');